daniel-simpson/blog/content/posts/2009-06-18---playlist-script-for-ices0.md

 tags:
 - "old"
 description: "I use ices0 + icecast to stream my music to me all over the globe.
-I created a python script to build generate the playlist of songs that are played."
+I created a python script to build generate the playlist of songs that are played."
 ---
 I use ices0 + icecast to stream my music to me all over the globe.
 I created a python script to build generate the playlist of songs that are played.